 Through shrewd marketing, Clever inserts itself as the middleman of middlemen.
 Clever connects consumers with agents, and for that, charges 25% to 40% of the commission as the Service Fee.

 Clever also offers a rebate if a customer sells as well as purchases property using their services.
 But this comes with a catch.
 You are eligible for this rebate only if the purchase value of the house is more than $150,000.
-And Clever will earn 40% of the commission as a “Service Fee”.
+And Clever will collect 40% of the commission as a “Service Fee”.